CERT-Polska/mwdb-core/docs/user-guide/7-Lucene-search.rst

 With timestamps you can search for objects within certain time range.

-If you want to find samples that were uploaded from the beginning of September till 28th:
+If you want to find samples that were uploaded from the beginning of September till the 28th:

 .. code-block::